becasaroli/forum-project/README.md

 # forum-project

-backend project for a forum with API
+Java project for a forum including the API and error handling.